South Australian Rural Highway Corridor Upgrades

 Survey and investigative works have commenced along the identified highways to inform the planning process.

-Planning and design work will continue in the coming months with more information on the proposed scope of works expected later this year.
+Planning and design work will continue in the coming months with more information on the proposed scope of works expected in 2021.

 The Department will continue to consult with regional councils, key industry stakeholders and the local community throughout the project planning and design phase.